fooooter/drain/README.md

 Drain must be restarted in order for changes to take effect.
 Currently, the required fields are: `bind_host`, `bind_port`, `document_root` and `server_root`.

+PUT, DELETE and PATCH get enabled only when the library is loaded properly, otherwise these have no use, as it would be dangerous for the server to arbitrarily guess, what they should do in certain scenarios.
+Therefore, they can be handled explicitly only inside the dynamic endpoint.

 ## Usage